GabrielNZ/workshop-springboot3-jpa/README.md

 # About the project

-workshop-springboot3 its a back-end RESTful API project, from the course [DevSuperior](https://www.udemy.com/course/java-curso-completo/).
+workshop-springboot3 is a back-end RESTful API project, from the course [DevSuperior](https://www.udemy.com/course/java-curso-completo/).

 The application consists of searching, creating, updating, and deleting users and their orders.
 All of that with Spring Boot.